Some time ago, a strength coach by the name of Mike Boyle caused controversy when he announced the death of the classic barbell squat.

 The men were assigned to one of two groups.

 Group one trained exclusively with the Bulgarian squat.
-The second group used the squat.
+The second group used the parallel squat.

 Both groups trained their legs twice a week for a total of five weeks.